-Here you will find a few “nuts and bolts” of living in the Cotter Residence Center.
+Here you will find a typical daily schedule of life in the Cotter Residence Center.

 The typical school day for a dormitory student will provide for spiritual, physical, and mental growth.
 The daily schedule is as follows: